ThePhD/sol2/docs/source/mentions.rst

 First off, feel free to `tell me about your uses!`_

-Okay, so the features don't convince you, the documentation doesn't convince you, you want to see what *other* people think about Sol?
+Okay, so the features don't convince you, the documentation doesn't convince you, you want to see what *other* people think about sol?
 Well, aside from the well-wishes that come through in the issue tracker, here's a few things floating around about sol3 that I occasionally get pinged about:

 `eevee`_ demonstrating the sheer code reduction by using sol3: